Georgios Alexopoulos

 Georgios Alexopoulos (Γεώργιος Αλεξόπουλος; born 7 February 1977) is a Greek former professional footballer who played as a centre-back.
 He also played for Greece U21 and the Greece national team.

 Club career

-Alexopoulos began his career in the academy of Panathinaikos and wore the green jersey for 7 years.
-He was then transferred to Iraklis and after a year to Egaleo, where he became a leading figure.
-In the summer of 2005 AEK Athens signed him.
+Alexopoulos began his career in the academy of Panathinaikos, where in 1996 was promoted to the men's team.
+He played at the club for 7 seasons, without being able to win any titles with the club.
+In 2000 transferred to Iraklis, where he played for a year and then he moved to Egaleo, where he became a leading figure.
+In the summer of 2005 he signed for AEK Athens.
 Alexopoulos made 30 appearances in Greek League and also scored 3 goals until he was seriously injured.
-On 16 April 2008, he returned to full training and was expected to be 100% ready for the next season.
+On 16 April 2008, he returned to full training and was expected to be ready for the next season.
 In the 2008–09 season he returned and made 12 appearances serving as back-up choice to Daniel Majstorović and Sotirios Kyrgiakos.
-In the summer of 2010, Alexopoulos joined Ergotelis as a free agent, where he finished his career a year later.
+On 15 July 2010 after his contract with AEK was expired Alexopoulos moved to Ergotelis where he played for a season.
+On 31 August 2011 he decided to retire as a footballer after series of serious injuries.